naoisegolden/spotify-backend-test/README.md

 Start: 	2011-09-14 16:00 GMT+1

-End: 2011-09-14 XX:XX GMT+1
+End: 2011-09-14 19:00 GMT+1

-Total developing time: X hours
+Total developing time: 3 hours

+At this point I must leave.
+If it is possible I will continue later.

 ===